 In this paper we have considered a system where a mobile terminal obtains the downlink CSI and feeds it back to the base station using an uplink feedback channel.
 If the downlink channel is an independent Rayleigh fading channel and the uplink feedback channel is AWGN, we have shown that unquantized and uncoded CSI transmission (that incurs zero delay) is optimal in that it achieves the same minimum mean squared error distortion as a scheme that optimally quantizes and encodes the CSI while incurring infinite delay.
 We have proposed a simple linear CSI feedback receiver that exploits the channel correlations while still retaining the attractive zero-delay feature.
 Furthermore, we described the AR correlated channel model and presented the corresponding performance bounds for the UQ-UC CSI feedback scheme.
-We explored the performance limits of the scheme in the context of downlink multiple antenna, multiuser transmitter optimization, and also consider a practical pilot-assisted channel state estimation scheme.
-We showed that the UQ-UC scheme can provide a reliable and fast feedback of CSI even in the case of high terminal mobility.
+We explored the performance limits of the scheme in the context of downlink multiple antenna, multiuser transmitter optimization.
+We showed that the UQ-UC scheme can a provide reliable and fast feedback of CSI even in the case of high terminal mobility.